 - 2 cups oat flour

-- 1 ½ cups chickpea flour or more depending on eggplant size
+- 1 ½ cups chickpea flour (+¼ cup to adjust)

 - 2 tablespoon olive oil extra virin